We are responsible for managing an estimated 80,000 trees ad 100 hectares of woodland.

 - What about overhanging branches?

 If the tree is overhanging your garden, you may prune it back to the boundary line without having to complete an application form.
 However, you should speak to us before doing so as legal restrictions may apply and you are advised to use a competent tree surgeon.
 If the tree work that you want requires cutting back further than the boundary line, then you should complete an application.

 - What can I apply for?

 If you are applying to remove the tree then you should state this on the form.
 If you are applying to prune the tree, you should give a full and clear specification of the work that you would like to be carried out.

 A proposal simply to cut back, lop or trim some branches is too vague because it does not indicate the extent of the works.
 Annotated photographs can be used to help to identify individual branches that you would like to remove.

-For more information on tree pruning, please refer to our Guide to Proper Pruning.
+For more information on tree pruning, please refer to our Guide to Proper Pruning (opens in a new window) (PDF) [592kb].
 This outlines the type of description we will need you to include on the application form.

 If you are concerned that the tree is shading your property please let us know which rooms are affected.
 If it is your garden that is affected, please let us know whether it is your front or rear garden and how far the tree overhangs.
 If you don’t include this on your form, we will not be able to validate the application.